notwendig/CAMELF91_24/ReadMe.txt

 L0:        B7D1A7 C7FE7F
 R0:        B7D1AA C7FFFF

- - The 3trh is 'Chipony', which generates a HEX file, to burn into the eZ80F91 on-chip Flash with the Flash Loader (found in the Tools menu of ZDS II).
+ - The 3th is 'Chiponly', which generates a HEX file, to burn into the eZ80F91 on-chip Flash with the Flash Loader (found in the Tools menu of ZDS II).
 Chip's Flash 000000h-03FFFFh and SRAM B7D000-B7FFFFh.